-We don't often write about our own experiences with shipping, but I had a recent experience with Estes and their subsidiary, Estes Forwarding Worldwide (EFW).
+We don't often write about our own experiences with shipping, but I had a recent residential freight delivery experience with Estes and their subsidiary, Estes Forwarding Worldwide (EFW).
 This all started with a 10-year old's fervent desire for a basketball hoop.

 We live in a suburban neighborhood, and I would guess that about 10% of all homes have a basketball hoop.
 That fact along with the fact that our neighborhood park had a basketball hoop did not deter my son from begging and pleading for a basketball hoop of his very own.
 This led me to adventures in e-commerce, searching for the best deal, which we discovered to be Walmart.
 I never really gave much thought to the shipping of the hoop, as I figured they would use FedEX or UPS.
-But I underestimated the sheer size and weight of the item.
+But I underestimated the sheer size and weight of the item, which meant that it would require specialized residential freight delivery.

 I completed my purchase on Walmart's website on June 30th (the hoop was half off!), and I received a promised delivery date of July 13th.
 This was ok, as my son's birthday is July 19th.
 By July 2nd I received an email from Estes EFW notifying me that "We are the special delivery carrier, EFW, who will be performing the delivery of your Walmart.com order.
 Once we have processed your order and it has departed the origin facility, we will contact you by phone and email to schedule your delivery date and time."
 They also let me know I'd need a dry spot outside for delivery and there would be a 4-hour window in which the item would arrive.